 Timers or reminders can help you manage your sitting and stand time effectively.

 Use timers to remind yourself to switch positions at specific intervals, such as 20-30 minutes.

-This will prevent you from remaining in one position for too long and encourage movement.
+It will prevent you from remaining in one position for too long and encourage movement.

-You can use various tools to set reminders, such as an app, computer software, or even simple alarm clocks.
+There are various tools to set reminders, such as an app, computer software, or even simple alarm clocks.
 You can also put a sticky note on your computer.